awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

    +-----------------------+
    ```

 1. With some large tables and data\-intensive queries, check the query plans to confirm that some of your queries are using the parallel query optimization\.
-To do so, follow the procedure in [Verifying Which Statements Use Parallel Query](#aurora-mysql-parallel-query-verifying)\.
+To do so, follow the procedure in [Verifying which statements use parallel query](#aurora-mysql-parallel-query-verifying)\.

-### Creating a Parallel Query Cluster Using the CLI<a name="aurora-mysql-parallel-query-creating-cluster-cli"></a>
+### Creating a parallel query cluster using the CLI<a name="aurora-mysql-parallel-query-creating-cluster-cli"></a>

  You can create a new parallel query cluster with the CLI as described following\.

 **To create a parallel query cluster with the AWS CLI**

 1.  \(Optional\) Check which Aurora MySQL versions are compatible with parallel query clusters\.
 To do so, use the `describe-db-engine-versions` command and check the value of the `SupportsParallelQuery` field\.
-For an example, see [Checking Aurora MySQL Version Compatibility for Parallel Query](#aurora-mysql-parallel-query-checking-compatibility)\.
+For an example, see [Checking Aurora MySQL version compatibility for parallel query](#aurora-mysql-parallel-query-checking-compatibility)\.

 1.  \(Optional\) Create a custom DB cluster parameter group with the settings `aurora_parallel_query=ON` and `aurora_disable_hash_join=OFF`\.
 Use commands such as the following\.